JeffersonLab/clara-docs/docs/clas/clara-scaling.md

 clara> set farm.scaling 2
 ```

-This will tell CLARA to split the `files.list` data-set in six subsets,
+This will tell Clara to split the `files.list` data-set in six subsets,
 where the first five will have two files
 and the last one will have a single file.